-Bruce Johnson, Commissioner Tax
+R. Bruce Johnson, Commissioner Tax

-Prior to his service as a Tax Commissioner, Mr. Johnson was a partner in the law firm of Holme Roberts & Owen LLP, where he litigated state and local tax disputes.
-He also advised clients on state and local tax issues, tax exemption issues, and issues relating to public financing.
-Additionally, he worked as a trial attorney for the Tax Division of the U. S. Department of Justice.
+Prior to his appointment, Johnson was a partner in the law firm of Holme Roberts & Owen LLP, where he litigated state and local tax disputes and advised clients on state and local tax issues, tax exemption issues and issues relating to tax exempt municipal financing.
+Before joining Holme Roberts, he was a trial attorney for the Tax Division of the U. S. Department of Justice.

 Johnson graduated from the University of Utah with a degree in accounting, cum laude, and is a Certified Public Accountant.
 He received his law degree, magna cum laude, from Brigham Young University, where he was a J. Reuben Clark Scholar.

 Johnson and his wife have been happily married for 36 years and have two children.
 They lived in the Washington, D.C. area and Denver, CO, but always return to their Utah roots.
 Johnson's second great grandfather came to Utah in 1847 and served several terms as Utah's territorial delegate to the U.S. Congress.